-A. Reservations from a New Construction Regional Pool will be limited to the number and type of developments as specified in Section 3-C.
+- A. Reservations from a New Construction Regional Pool will be limited to the number and type of developments as specified in Section 3 C. - B. New Construction Regional Pool allocations are limited to one (1) per county.
+Allocations to developments involving RAD will not count against this per county limit. - C. An Initial Application proposing new construction located in a Rural Urbanicity may be eligible for a Basis Boost.